 We have operations in foreign countries and transact business globally in multiple currencies.
 Our net assets as well as our revenues and costs and expenses denominated in foreign currencies, expose us to the risk of fluctuations in foreign currency exchange rates against the U.S. dollar.
-Because we operate globally and approximately one-fourth of our 2022 net sales were outside the U.S., foreign currency exchange rates can impact our financial position, results of operations and competitive position.
-We are a net receiver of foreign currencies and therefore benefit from a weakening of the U.S. dollar and are adversely affected by a strengthening of the U.S. dollar relative to the foreign currency.
-As of December 31, 2022, our most significant foreign currency exposure was to the Canadian dollar, followed by the British pound, with less significant foreign currency exposure to the Australian dollar.
+Because we operate globally and approximately one-fourth of our 2024 net sales were outside the U.S., foreign currency exchange rates can impact our financial position, results of operations and competitive position.
+We are a net receiver of foreign currencies, and therefore, benefit from a weakening of the U.S. dollar and are adversely affected by a strengthening of the U.S. dollar relative to the foreign currency.
+As of December 31, 2024, our most significant foreign currency exposure was to the Canadian dollar, followed by the British pound and the Australian dollar.

 The financial statements of foreign subsidiaries are translated into their U.S. dollar equivalents at end-of-period exchange rates for assets and liabilities, while revenue, costs and expenses are translated at average monthly exchange rates.
 Translation gains and losses are components of other comprehensive income (loss) as reported in the consolidated statements of comprehensive income (loss).
-Upon closure of a foreign subsidiary, the accumulated foreign currency translation gains and losses relating to the foreign subsidiary are reclassified into earnings, reflected in impairment and other charges in the consolidated statements of operations.
-During 2022, we reported a net foreign currency translation loss of \$3 million, after the reclassification of accumulated foreign currency translation losses of approximately \$10 million related to the substantial liquidation of certain foreign subsidiaries.
+Upon complete or substantially complete liquidation of a foreign subsidiary, the accumulated foreign currency translation gains and losses relating to the foreign subsidiary are reclassified into earnings, reflected in impairment and other charges in the consolidated statements of operations.
+During 2024, we reported a net foreign currency translation loss of \$8 million, after the reclassification of accumulated foreign currency translation losses of approximately \$6 million related to the substantial liquidation of certain foreign subsidiaries.

 Foreign currency exchange rate fluctuations generally do not materially affect our earnings since the functional currency is typically the local currency; however, our operations also have net assets not denominated in their functional currency, which exposes us to changes in foreign currency exchange rates that impact our net income as foreign currency transaction gains and losses.
-Foreign currency transaction gains and losses, arising from fluctuations in currency exchange rates on transactions denominated in currencies other than the functional currency, are recognized in the consolidated statements of operations as a component of other income (expense).
-For the years ended December 31, 2022, 2021 and 2020, we reported a net foreign currency transaction loss of \$2 million, loss of \$1 million and gain of \$2 million, respectively.
+Foreign currency transaction gains and losses arising from fluctuations in currency exchange rates on transactions denominated in currencies other than the functional currency are recognized in the consolidated statements of operations as a component of other income (expense).
+For the years ended December 31, 2024, 2023 and 2022, we reported a net foreign currency transaction loss of \$1 million, \$1 million and \$2 million, respectively.
 Gains and losses are primarily due to exchange rate fluctuations related to monetary asset balances denominated in currencies other than the functional currency and fair value adjustments to economically hedged positions as a result of changes in foreign currency exchange rates.